 - Co-ordination between M&E Contractors and Thermal Contractors is important.
-Also, thermal insulation should be recognized as a specialist trade.
-The trade association for thermal contractors is TICA –
+Also, thermal insulation should be recognised as a specialist trade.
+The trade association for thermal contractors is TICA.

 - Ultimately communication helps manufacturers and distributors work together, early engagement with contractors – understanding their needs and what is driving them but also making sure the design parameters and specifications are adhered to.
 All parts of the process count.

-- Reflect on initial design parameters are good it means we stand a chance of everybody living in a better building and effectively meeting this carbon energy zero targets by 2050
+- Reflect on initial design parameters as it means we stand a chance of everybody living in a better building and effectively meeting the carbon energy zero targets by 2050.

-- BIM (Building-integrated management) if you everybody knows whos manufacturing a product, the products life span then we can all live in a zero-carbon building safely and efficiently
+- BIM (Building-integrated management) if everybody knows who is manufacturing a product and it’s life span then we can all live in a zero-carbon building safely and efficiently.

 MIDFIX supply a range of pipe support insulation blocks such as Kooltherm® Insulated Pipe Support Inserts.
-These can provide a continuous vapour barrier on below ambient systems and thermal analysis of +75°C LTHW system to BS EN IS0 10211:2007 (Thermal bridges in building construction.
+These can provide a continuous vapour barrier on below ambient systems and thermal analysis of +75°C LTHW system to BS EN IS0 10211:2007.
 Heat flows and surface temperatures.
-Detailed calculations), has shown that Kooltherm® Insulated Pipe Support Inserts can limit heat loss up to 4x more than rubber lined pipe clips, 5x more than metal pipe clips and 10x more than hardwood pipe support inserts.
+Detailed calculations has shown the Kooltherm® Insulated Pipe Support Inserts can limit heat loss up to 4x more than rubber lined pipe clips, 5x more than metal pipe clips and 10x more than hardwood pipe support inserts.

 If we are to achieve the net-zero target by 2050 we need to promote the best possible practices.
 Installing a Kooltherm pipe support insert rather than a less efficient substitute could definitely be part of the solution for reducing energy losses on heating and hot water services

 MIDFIX are experts in onsite and offsite supports for the mechanical and electrical industries, delivered through design, engineering, fabrication, and industry training.
-Discover how MIDFIX can help support your pipework with our wide range of product, available with next day delivery.
+Discover how MIDFIX can help support your pipework with our wide range of products, available with next-day delivery.